 “Pizazz” might not be the first word that springs to mind when you hear the phrase “annual report.”
 But many of the qualities that relegate the concept to a snoozefest are relics of a bygone era.
 Gone are the days of dry doorstop reports or bulky internal memos that end up in the recycling bin—it’s time to think of this valuable document in a new light.

-A dazzling and information-rich annual report can be a powerful tool in fostering trust with members and financial backers and generating support more broadly.
-It is an opportunity to rally enthusiasm and celebrate the impact of your work, and to inform and align on the challenges that lie ahead.
+A dazzling and information-rich annual report can be a powerful tool in fostering trust with members, teammates, and financial backers and generating support more broadly.
+It’s an opportunity to rally enthusiasm and celebrate the impact of your work, and to inform and align on the challenges that lie ahead.
 Saying goodbye to a static, text-heavy report in favor of a responsive, beautiful digital format can help ensure stakeholders read and retain your message.
 Today we’re examining how to liven up the annual report format with smart, compelling, and easy-to-create visuals using Adobe Spark.

 Create an eye-catching title page

 This may seem like a no-brainer, but starting your report out on the right note visually is paramount.
 It sets the tone and it may determine whether or not readers scroll on.
 With Spark Page, creating a beautiful title page is as easy as dropping a photo into a pre-designed cover page that spans the width of whatever screen it’s being displayed on to make a bold impression.
 On this page, you will want to provide the name of your organization and the name of the report.